-Based on a variety of sources, we recognise the need to challenge and redress the persistent negative attitudes towards BME and religious individuals in Scotland.
-Our evidence demonstrates that our College could better account for cultural and language differences and religious needs within the curriculum and staff support mechanisms.
-As such, there is a continued need to support international students and staff from all ethnicities into the College and Glasgow in general.
+Based on a variety of sources, we recognise the need to better accommodate needs linked to religion and belief and foster relations between individuals from different faiths or none.
+Our evidence demonstrates that our College could better account for religious needs within the curriculum, student services and staff support mechanisms.